paritytech/polkadot-launch/README.md

   - `name`: Must be one of `alice`, `bob`, `charlie`, or `dave`.
   - `wsPort`: The websocket port for this node.
   - `port`: The TCP port for this node.
+- `config`: A JSON object of the properties you want to modify from `parachainsConfiguration.config`.
+Non-specified properties will be unchanged from the original genesis configuration.

 These variable are fed directly into the Polkadot binary and used to spawn a node: